xinbinhuang/getting-cleaning-data-project/CodeBook.md

 ## Section 5.
 Create a second, independent tidy data set with the average of each variable for each activity and each subject.
 - Create a second, independent tidy data set with the average of each variable for each activity and each subject.

-- Output the original tidy dataset at step 4, `tidy.csv` and the tidy dataset at step 5 `tidymean.csv` into the `tidy-dataset` folder.
+- Output the original tidy dataset at step 4, `tidy.txt` and the tidy dataset at step 5 `tidymean.txt` into the `tidy-dataset` folder.